dovletBayryyev/Euro2024Analysis/README.md

 Exploring the relationship between squad age and squad performance in the UEFA Euro 2024 tournament

 ## 1. Goal
-The goal of this project is to investigate the relationship between squad age and squad performance in the UEFA Euro 2024 tournamnet.
+The goal of this project is to investigate the relationship between squad age and squad performance in the UEFA Euro 2024 tournament.

 ## 2. Dataset
 There are 2 datasets used in this analysis.